 Margie Douglass, Tazewell County

-Brandi Hall, UVA Wise, Entrepreneurship Coordinator
+Brandi Hall, University of Virginia’s College at Wise, Entrepreneurship Coordinator

 Geoffrey Hensley, Dominion

 Douglas Jackson, VA Dept. of Housing and Community Development